lingyourlanguage/The-Story-of-Chinese/The Story of Chinese.md

 Chinese is traditionally divided into seven major dialects, with Mandarin being the one northern dialect and the other six being southern dialects:

-*Map 1: Geographical distribution of varieties of Chinese*

 | |Variety| English| Number of Speakers[^36] |
 |---|------------- |-------------|-------------|
 |Northern|*Guānhuà*     | Mandarin|1,074,000,000|